lynxthecat/cake-autorate/README.md

-# CAKE with Adaptive Bandwidth - "autorate"
+# CAKE with Adaptive Bandwidth - "cake-autorate"

-**CAKE-autorate** is a script that automatcially adjusts CAKE bandwidth settings based on traffic load and one-way-delay or round-trip-time measurements.
-CAKE-autorate is intended for variable bandwidth connections such as LTE, Starlink, and cable modems and is not generally required for use on connections that have a stable, fixed bandwidth.
+**cake-autorate** is a script that automatcially adjusts CAKE bandwidth settings based on traffic load and one-way-delay or round-trip-time measurements. cake-autorate is intended for variable bandwidth connections such as LTE, Starlink, and cable modems and is not generally required for use on connections that have a stable, fixed bandwidth.